The Galapagos mystery that just won't die – DW – 09/02/2024

 Revisiting Eden

 Kahler's research also saw her travel from New York to Floreana; it took her two entire days to reach the island.
-There she met with Margret Wittmer's daughter and granddaughter and visited the sites where the original exiles lived, retracing some of their treks.
+There she met with Wittmer's daughter and granddaughter, and visited the sites where the original exiles lived, retracing some of their treks.

 Kahler found it challenging, despite sturdier shoes and modern conveniences.
-"It just gave me all the more respect for these people trying to do what they did and building a life there because it was very physically and emotionally and mentally grueling and exhausting."
+"It just gave me all the more respect for these people trying to do what they did and building a life there because it was very physically and emotionally and mentally grueling and exhausting," she said.

 Howard's film and Kahler's book add to the surprising yearslong coverage of this murder-mystery set in paradise; simply Google "Galapagos affair" or "Galapagos Krimi" ("thriller") and various films, documentaries and articles from the past decade turn up.